-The Somme was a fitting first tour for the
+The Somme was a fitting first trip eo a

-North Manchester Battlefield Society.
-Many men from Salford and Manchester died in this bloodbath at the beginning of July 1916.
-So on a chilly February morning in 2001 the first trip of the society
+battlefield for me as men from Salford and Manchester died in this bloodbath at the beginning of July 1916.
+So on a chilly February morning in 2001 my first venture into battlefield history

 At Dover we had hoped that a Tesco's or a Sainsbury's would be open 24 hours for cheap breakfast, but alas, no - so we had to settle for a Burger King.
 A hearty way to start any trip!
 The ferry was okay and the crossing nice and calm, and to be honest we have always had great sailings with the ferry and all the companies have been first class, from P&O to DFDS Seaways – who used to be Norfolk Line.
 Soon we were in France and the Trip to The Somme was on.

 We stayed the first 2 nights at a Formule one (a cheap Travel-lodge) near Arras at a Service station on the main A1/E15 motorway.
 Formule One Hotel's are a good and cheap way to visit France - they are basic, but clean and cost at the time about £7.50 a night per person (based on 2 sharing a room) When we used them in 2013, it had gone up to about £24 a night per person, still good value if sharing but with the pound dropping like a stone expect more.